reuters-graphics/style/packages/guide/pages/components/sections/Rig/pages/code/content.md

 </div>
 ```

-This is probably most useful when writing JS components, like when using a framework like React.
+This is probably most useful when writing JS components when using a framework like React.
 It lets you scope your styles locally to the component so you can avoid style collisions while writing very simple, easy to read style rules.